kubesphere-sigs/fluent-operator-walkthrough/charts/charts.md

 Your release is named    fluent-operator

 To learn more about the release ,try:
-   $ helm status  fluent-operator  -n  kubesphere-logging-system
+   $ helm status  fluent-operator  -n  fluent
-   $ helm get  fluent-operator  -n kubesphere-logging-system
+   $ helm get  fluent-operator  -n fluent

 deployment.apps/fluent-operator condition met
 Please visit https://github.com/fluent/fluent-operator/tree/master/manifests/fluentd to apply the manifests that you want to explore.